neuropsychology/NeuroKit.py/docs/tutorials/Bio.rst

 Biosignals Processing in Python
 ===============================

 Welcome to the course for biosignals processing using NeuroKit and python.
-Welcome to the course for biosignals processing using NeuroKit and python.
 You'll find the necessary files to run this example in the `examples <https://github.com/neuropsychology/NeuroKit.py/tree/master/examples/Bio>`__ section.